 If you’re looking for a chat-based non-phone job from home, you might want to check out Needle.
-This is a newer company that I actually found out about a few months ago when I was browsing around on the Work Place Like Home forum.
+This is a company that I actually found out about while browsing around on the Work Place Like Home forum.
 However, at that time the details were sketchy and I held off writing anything about it because I didn’t really understand what was involved.

 I do have some more details now thanks to someone over at Needle posting looking for workers at WAHM.
 So if this interests you, now would be a good time to apply.
 It does appear that they currently just have openings for people in the US, but you may still be able to complete the application process if you are from other parts of the world in the event they have anything for your area in the future.

 How it Works

 As a Needle sales chat agent, you chat with customers, helping them find the right products to buy.
 From what I gather, it’s kind of a sales position so it does help if you’ve had some background in sales.
 However, they will still consider you even if you don’t.

 The pay will depend on the brand you’re doing chats for.
 Some brands may pay hourly, while others only pay per chat.
 The rate per chat will vary depending on if you are working committed/guaranteed work time or “freeskating” which is what Needle refers to as being signed in but not having to work.

 Payment is via Paypal once a week and the pay period runs from Sunday to Saturday.
 You are also given points that you can redeem for merchandise in addition to being paid.

 When you work for Needle, you are doing so as an independent contractor.

 The application wants to know how much or little you could work each week, but there are no requirements listed.
 You can plainly see from the “Welcome” page that you can set your own schedule, so if that is the case it would be very flexible work!